We may earn commission from affiliate links β

 Paklenica National Park

-Paklenica National Park is 95 km2 and consists of two dolomite limestone canyons called Velika (big) Paklenica & Mala (Small) Paklenica in the Velebit Mountains, which is Croatia’s largest mountain range.
-Mrs. CtD is always saying that the Velebit often looks like a Hollywood backdrop on a clear day.
+Paklenica National Park is 95 km2 and consists of two dolomite limestone canyons called Velika (Big) Paklenica & Mala (Small) Paklenica in the Velebit Mountains, which is Croatia’s most extensive mountain range.
+Mrs. CtD always says that the Velebit often looks like a Hollywood backdrop on a clear day.

-The park has around 150km of hiking trails, which, if you have the legs for it, will ultimately take you up to the highest peak of Vaganski Vrh at 1,757 meters.
+The park has around 150km of hiking trails, which will ultimately take you up to the highest peak of Vaganski Vrh at 1,757 meters if you have the legs for it.
 The mountains rise sharply from the sea, and while the park initially looks very rocky, you’ll be surprised to find out that 75% of the national park is, in fact, primarily beech and black pine forest.

 Nin

-For another one of the many great day trips from Zadar, add the first capital of Croatia, Nin, to your list.
+Add the first capital of Croatia, Nin, to your list for another great day trip from Zadar.
 It’s only 15 km from Zadar, so the drive is conveniently short.
 Alternatively, you can easily catch a bus as well.

 The town of Nin has a long history, 3,000 years, in fact, which is evident when you walk through the town.
 Nin town center is located on a small island in the middle of a shallow lagoon and is connected to the mainland by two stone bridges.